commanderking/education_blog/content/blog/cell-tower/index.md

 ![Khan Academy Example](./khan_academy_pythagorean_theorem.png)

-These types of problems are effective for quick checks of understanding from students or for quickly teaching students how to use a formula.
-The trade off is that they do little to show when the pythagorean will be useful.
+These types of problems are effective for quick checks of understanding from students at the end of a class.
+The trade off is that they do little to excite students about mathematics or provide a real world context where the theorem might be useful.
 The IXL example, in particular, feels like a forced example of trying to use a word problem to establish a context.

 If we were to translate the cell tower problem to fit one of these common digital formats, it'd likely take the form of something like: